soumadipguchhait26-kittu/soumadipguchhait26-kittu.github.io/_pages/about.md

 # Welcome

-Currently, I am investigating how **mineral–contaminant interactions** influence processes like **nanoplastic encapsulation, contaminant sorption, and mineral dissolution**, using a combination of **spectroscopy, microscopy, and advanced chemometric and analytical tools (e.g., PARAFAC analysis)**.
+Currently I am investigating how **mineral–contaminant interactions** influence processes like **nanoplastic encapsulation, contaminant sorption, and mineral dissolution**, using a combination of **spectroscopy, microscopy, and advanced chemometric and analytical tools (e.g., PARAFAC analysis)**.

 This website provides an overview of my research journey, including:
 - 📄 **Publications** – peer-reviewed articles and ongoing work